Recent results on the Kobayashi and Green-Griffiths-Lang conjectures: Introduction

 Since Conjecture 0.18 only deals with algebraic statements, our hope is that a proof can be obtained through a suitable deepening of the techniques introduced by Clemens, Ein, Voisin and Siu.
 Under the slightly stronger condition $\sum d_j\ge 2n+c+1$, Voisin showed indeed that every subvariety $Y\subset X$ is of general type, if $X$ is generic.
 To prove the Kobayashi conjecture in its optimal incarnation, we would need to show that such $Y$'s are strongly of general type.

 In the direction of getting examples of low degrees, Dinh Tuan Huynh [DTH16a] showed that there are families of hyperbolic hypersurfaces of degree $2n+2$ in $\bP^{n+1}$ for $2\leq n\leq 5$, and in [DTH16b] he showed that certain small deformations (in Euclidean topology) of a union of \hbox{$\lceil(n+3)^2/4\rceil$} hyperplanes in general position in $\bP^{n+1}$ are hyperbolic.
-In [Ber15], G.~Berczi stated a positivity conjecture for Thom polynomials of Morin singularities, and showed that it would imply a polynomial bound $d_n=2\,n^{10}$ for the generic hyperbolicity of hypersurfaces.

-By using the ``technology'' of Semple towers and following new ideas introduced recently by D.~Brotbek [Brot17] and Ya Deng [Deng16], we prove here the following effective (although non optimal) version of the Kobayashi conjecture on generic hyperbolicity.
+In [Ber18], G.~B\'erczi stated a positivity conjecture for Thom polynomials of Morin singularities (see also [BeSz12]), and announ\-ced that it would imply a polynomial bound $d_n=2\,n^9+1$ for the generic hyperbolicity of hypersurfaces.
+By using the ``technology'' of Semple towers and following new ideas introduced by D.~Brotbek [Brot17] and Ya Deng [Deng16], we prove here the following effective (although non-optimal) version of the Kobayashi conjecture on generic hyperbolicity.

 \claim 0.19.
 Theorem|Let $Z$ be a projective $(n+1)$-dimensional manifold and $A$ a very ample line bundle on $Z$.
 Then, for a general section $\sigma\in H^0(Z,A^d)$ and $d\geq d_n$, the hypersurface $X_\sigma=\sigma^{-1}(0)$ is Kobayashi hyperbolic and, in fact, satisfies the stronger property of being algebraically jet hyperbolic.
-The bound $d_n$ for the degree can be taken to be $d_n:=\lfloor\frac{1}{5}(en)^{2n+2}\rfloor$. \endclaim
+The bound $d_n$ for the degree can be taken to be $d_n:=\lfloor\frac{1}{3}(en)^{2n+2}\rfloor$. \endclaim

 I would like to thank Damian Brotbek, Ya Deng, Simone Diverio, Gianluca Pacienza, Erwan Rousseau, Mihai P\u{a}un and Mikhail Zaidenberg for very stimulating discussions on these questions.
 These notes also owe a lot to their work.
+I~also with to thank the unknown referees for a large number of corrections and very useful suggestions.